threatjammer/markdown-tutorials/how-to-configure-fail2ban-in-ubuntu.md

   -H 'Authorization: Bearer YOUR_API_KEY'
 ```

-the ouput is a JSON object with the following structure:
+the output is a JSON object with the following structure:

 ```JSON
 {